-- Not all of the 10 fingers in a tenprint card may have been altered.
-The distribution of the number of altered fingers in a card is shown in Fig. 4; in 57 percent of the tenprint cards all 10 fingerprints were altered; 85 percent of the tenprint cards have more than five altered fingerprints. - The number of tenprint cards for a subject varies from 1 to 16; a total of 87 subjects out of the 270 subjects have multiple tenprint cards due to multiple arrests. - For subjects with multiple tenprint cards, there exist 1,335 pairs of pre-altered (natural) and post-altered fingerprints.
+- Not all the ten fingers in a tenprint card may have been altered.
+The distribution of the number of altered fingers in a card is shown in Fig. 4; in 57% of the tenprint cards all ten fingerprints were altered; 85% of the tenprint cards have more than five altered fingerprints. - The number of tenprint cards for a subject varies from 1 to 16; a total of 87 subjects out of the 270 subjects have multiple tenprint cards due to multiple arrests. - For subjects with multiple tenprint cards, there exist 1,335 pairs of pre-altered (natural) and post-altered fingerprints.
 Fig. 5 shows an example of pre-altered and post-altered tenprint cards of a subject.